zoomacode/hugo-site/content/posts/fluent-python-part-1.md

 Imagine how much code you will need to write to express the same thing through `if … else`.

-You can find official patter matching tutorial in [PEP 636](https://peps.python.org/pep-0636/).
+You can find official pattern matching tutorial in [PEP 636](https://peps.python.org/pep-0636/).

 #### **Slice objects**

-I’ve never thought that slice operation is actually an object that you can create explicitly and the apply to any other object.
+I’ve never thought that the slice operation is actually an object that you can create explicitly and the apply to any other object.
 I don’t want to copy examples from the book they are much fancier than mine.
 So here is a basic example:

 ```python
     >>> a = [1,2,3,4,5,6,7]